What is a primary?

 I watched the Democrat debate and all four candidates were very clear that they intend to continue the work of disgraced Schneiderman, attacking and attempting to impeach the president.
 This November we must take back and restore integrity to the office of Attorney General and make sure they fight for us as law-abiding, taxpaying, legal citizens of New York State, instead of wasting our money and abusing their powers.

-Cindy Trimble, Cold SpringThe Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Cindy Trimble, Cold SpringThe Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.